-See the instructions for Form IT-220 for an explanation of the required adjustments.
+See Form IT-220-I, Instructions for Form IT-220, for an explanation of the required adjustments.

-Part II - Shareholders' shares of New York S corporation's New York State credits and taxes on early dispositions
+Part II - Shareholders' shares of New York S corporation's New York State credits and taxes on early dispositions (do not complete if filing Form CT-4-S)

-Lines 9 through 28 - Enter on the appropriate line the amount of any tax credits originating this year, and the amount of recapture of any tax credit that originated in a tax year in which the corporation was a New York S corporation.
+Lines 9 through 28 - Enter on the appropriate line the amount of any tax credits originating this year, and the amount of recapture of any tax credit that originated in a tax year in which the corporation was a New York S corporation (New York S year).
+Shareholders must include their pro rata shares of each of these tax credits and recapture amounts in computing their personal income tax returns.

-Do not include any recapture of a tax credit that originated in a tax year in which the corporation was a New York C corporation.
+Do not include any recapture of a tax credit that originated in a tax year in which the corporation was a New York C corporation (New York C year).
+Include these amounts on the applicable line of your S corporation franchise tax return.